Moral Of The Lion And Mouse Story

 The Classic Fable

 In the heart of a dense African forest, a mighty lion was taking his afternoon nap when a tiny mouse scurried across his paw.
-Here's the thing — the lion awoke with a start, furious at being disturbed.
+The lion awoke with a start, furious at being disturbed.
 With a roar that shook the trees, he captured the mouse in his massive paw and declared he would crush the intruder.
 "Please, Your Majesty," squeaked the mouse, "if you spare my life, I promise to repay your kindness one day."
-The lion laughed at the absurdity of such a promise but, feeling amused by the mouse's audacity, gently released him The details matter here..
+The lion laughed at the absurdity of such a promise but, feeling amused by the mouse's audacity, gently released him Simple as that..

 Primary Moral: No Act of Kindness Is Wasted